What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/cuilimeng/CrackForest-datase}{CFD} \cite{CrackForest}, introduced in 2016, contains 155 images of the urban road surface captured by the iPhone5 in Beijing, China.
-Except for the last two images with a resolution of 320×480, all the other images have been resized to 480×320.
-Pixel-level annotations are manually created for the first 118 images in MAT format.
+\paragraph{\textbf{\underline{C}rack\underline{F}orest \underline{D}ataset (CFD):}} CFD \cite{CrackForest}, introduced in 2016, \href{https://github.com/cuilimeng/CrackForest-datase}{contains 155 images} of the urban road surface captured by the iPhone5 in Beijing, China.
+Except for the last two images with a resolution of 320×480, all other images have been resized to 480×320.
+Manual pixel-level annotations are available only for the first 118 images in MAT format, which further limits CFD as a standalone supervision source and as a comprehensive evaluation benchmark.